brianom95/brianom95.github.io/_posts/2023-01-24-backpacking-sea.md

 ---
 This is a writeup of my two month backpacking trip through Singapore, Malaysia, Thailand, Laos, Vietnam & Cambodia, following the Banana Pancake Trail.
 I hadn't anticipated how different each country would be in terms of people, food, scenery, climate and reception to tourism.
 Everyday I got to learn about the complex histories, landscapes, traditions and social influences that led to such unique cultures.
 I was immersed in local flavours, loud cities and new customs which took time to change from a chaotic novelty, to a familiar way of life.

 I should include that the trip didn't always suit me.
 Many areas have a party culture that made me miss the quiet mountains of Ireland or [New Zealand](backpacking-nz).
 This was usually balanced by the food, fun activities and friendly locals that eventually left me with no regrets.
 I'm grateful for all the wonderful people I met, and for all I was lucky enough to learn about and experience.
-Below are my memories of these vibrant places, seen through a lens of naïve curiosity, on a trip that in hindsight was perfect for me.
+Below are my memories of these vibrant places, seen through a lens of naive curiosity, on a trip that in hindsight was perfect for me.

 <p align="center" width="100%">
     <img width="400" src="/images/Sea22.webp">